IHE/ITI.MHD/input/pagecontent/testplan.md

 The overall scope of MHD testing is affected by the infrastructure that MHD is connected to.
 For example, where the Document Responder and Document Recipient are grouped with XDS or MHDS infrastructure, more tests apply.

 MHD does not mandate of the functionality to be provided by the data communicated via MHD transations.
-How MHD actors use the data communicated via these transaction is out-of-scope for MHD testing, but may apply to other related Implentatoin Guilds
+How MHD actors use the data communicated via these transaction is out-of-scope for MHD testing, but may apply to other related Implementation Guides or IHE Profiles.

 ## High-level Test Scope
 ### ITI-65 Provide Document Bundle